-Intelligently append values to construction variables in the construction environment named by env.
+Appends value(s) intelligently to construction variables in env.
 The construction variables and values to add to them are passed as key=val pairs (Python keyword arguments). env.
-Append is designed to allow adding values without normally having to know the data type of an existing construction variable.
-Regular Python syntax can also be used to manipulate the construction variable, but for that you must know the type of the construction variable: for example, different Python syntax is needed to combine a list of values with a single string value, or vice versa.
-Some pre-defined construction variables do have type expectations based on how SCons will use them, for example CPPDEFINES is normally a string or a list of strings, but can be a string, a list of strings, a list of tuples, or a dictionary, while LIBEMITTER would expect a callable or list of callables, and BUILDERS would expect a mapping type.
+Append is designed to allow adding values without having to think about the data type of an existing construction variable.
+Regular Python syntax can also be used to manipulate the construction variable, but for that you may need to know the types involved, for example pure Python lets you directly "add" two lists of strings, but adding a string to a list or a list to a string requires different syntax - things Append takes care of.
+Some pre-defined construction variables do have type expectations based on how SCons will use them: for example \$CPPDEFINES is often a string or a list of strings, but can also be a list of tuples or a dictionary; while \$LIBEMITTER is expected to be a callable or list of callables, and \$BUILDERS is expected to be a dictionary.
 Consult the documentation for the various construction variables for more details.

-The following descriptions apply to both the append and prepend functions, the only difference being the insertion point of the added values.
+The following descriptions apply to both the Append and Prepend methods, as well as their Unique variants, with the differences being the insertion point of the added values and whether duplication is allowed.